How to Get a Black Cursor in Windows 11 [2 Ways]

 This will give you the chance to check if the problem persists.
 You can turn it back on after checking if this helps or not.
 Also, note that you can change the mouse cursor’s color in Windows 11 to better match your selected theme.

-Were the above fixes able to turn your cursor to the dark mode?
-Share your thoughts with us in the comments section below.
+Were the above fixes able to turn your cursor to dark mode?
+Share your thoughts with us about having a black cursor in Windows 11 in the comments section below.